currentsuspect/Start-Here/Everything.md

 If you don't have any personal experience in a field you aren't going to do a good job of spotting/solving a problem in that area.

-Taking the _"Business School"_ approach of finding a _"Big Market"_ and then identifying a problem to solve works for some companies, but we prefer the approach of solving something we are **personally passionate about** _regardless_ of the (size of the) "market".
+Taking the _"Business School"_ approach of finding a _"Big Market"_ and then identifying a problem to solve works for some, but we prefer the approach of solving something we are **personally passionate about** _regardless_ of the (size of the) "market".

 > Read: